Kindergarten Readiness Snapshot Tool

 For more specific questions (for example, setting up ASQ Online Family Access links), contact the Brookes Implementation Team: implementation@brookespublishing.com.

-Contact KSDE early childhood director Amanda Petersen (amanda.petersen@ksde.gov) and KSDE State Interagency Coordinating Council Coordinator Stacy Clarke (stacy.clarke@ksde.gov) with ASQ questions.
+Contact KSDE Director of Early Childhood Amanda Petersen (amanda.petersen@ksde.gov), KSDE State Interagency Coordinating Council Coordinator Stacy Clarke (stacy.clarke@ksde.gov), and KSDE Preschool Programs Coordinator Natalie McClane (Natalie.McClane@ksde.gov) with ASQ questions.

 Page Links